 If a company is unable to do this, an alternative method would be to do ‘leading and lagging’.
 With this alternative, the company exchanges foreign currencies only conversion rates are favourable.
 One example would be withholding payment until rates favour both parties.
 While 'leading and lagging' can be effective, it takes too much effort and risk because of how unpredictable rates can be.
 Who knows "when rates are favourable"?

 Another internal way of FX hedging is through a risk-sharing agreement.
 With a risk-sharing agreement, both parties agree to split any financial differences caused by fluctuating exchange rates.
 Take note, this doesn't reduce risk at all.
 You're merely just sharing it.

-If you don't want to share risk, then something less risky like currency futures might work for you.
+If companies don't want to share risk, then something less risky like currency futures may be used.
 Currency futures are like forward trades except they're offered as standardised products.
 This means the third-party provider you use sets the amount and dates you can only exchange your currency.

 With a forward trade, a company can decide on the amount, exchange rate, and date of the transaction.
 Currency futures work the same way but the currency exchange makes those decisions.
 Exchanges offer futures in set amounts and dates you can make a conversion.
 Because of this, they are less flexible than forward trades and take all custom transactions away.

 With a money market hedge, a company can use the money markets to either lend or borrow money in a foreign currency.